kagisearch/kagi-docs/docs/orion/support-and-community/troubleshooting/bug-reporting.md

 -> Copy Debug Info to Clipboard that can be useful to us.

 2. **Image/Video**.
 It is always helpful to upload images/videos.
-Our site will aloow dragging and dropping files as you write.
+Our site will allow dragging and dropping files as you write.

 ## Things to Try